Japan Visa from Dubai: Tourist & Visit Visa Guide 2026

 - Applications returned for missing documents restart processing on resubmission

-Business days exclude weekends (Saturday and Sunday at the Japan Embassy), Japanese national holidays, and UAE public holidays.
-OraVisa recommends allowing at least 3 weeks before your departure date.
+Working days exclude weekends, Japanese national holidays, and UAE public holidays.
+OraVisa recommends allowing at least 3-4 weeks before your departure date.

 Key Takeaways